Ran Danker: Film and television

-In 2004 he landed a part in the hit musical TV series HaShir Shelanu (Our Song) that ran for four seasons.
+In 2004, he landed a part of HaShir Shelanu (Our Song) that ran for four seasons.
 He was also in two children's shows, a musical production of The Sound of Music in Tel Aviv and later Haifa and the Festigal (an annual Hanukkah song festival) in 2004 and 2005.
 He has also appeared in the 2021 edition.
 In December 2005, Ran won the Gold Screen Award as the best actor, for his role in Our Song.
 In January 2006, he won the Kids Channel Award, for the same category.
 Danker also contributed his voice to the main character of Walt Disney's animated movie Chicken Little for Israel's Hebrew-dubbed version.
 Readers of the popular "Pnai Plus" TV digest awarded him actor of the year in 2006.
-In 2008 he began appearing as the titular character in the musical daily drama Danny Hollywood.
+In 2008, he began appearing as the titular character in the musical daily drama Danny Hollywood.

 He plays, with the actor Zohar Strauss, the main role, as a gay lover, in the 2009 Israeli drama film Eyes Wide Open.
 Danker received an Ophir Award nomination as Best Supporting Actor for his role.
 Between 2012 and 2015, he appeared in the TV drama Gordin Cell playing the main character, Eyal "Alik" Gordin.
-Haaretz praised the show as "among the world's best suspense shows."
+Haaretz praised the show as "among the world's best suspense shows".
 It was also remade in the United States as Allegiance (2015).
-In 2017 he received an Ophir Award nomination for Best Actor for his role in Doubtful as a man that has to serve his community service by working with juvenile delinquents.
+In 2017, he received an Ophir Award nomination for Best Actor for his role in Doubtful as a man that has to serve his community service by working with juvenile delinquents.

-In 2018, Danker began appearing in the Hot TV series, Miguel.
-Danker plays a gay man who is determined to fulfil his dream of adopting a child.
+In 2018, Danker began appearing in Miguel, playing a gay man who is determined to fulfil his dream of adopting a child.
 The series received its world premiere at the first ever Canneseries festival.
 Miguel won the special performance prize for best ensemble cast at Canneseries.
-In 2020 Danker stars in Honeymood, a new romantic comedy by Talya Lavie, director of Zero Motivation.
+In 2020, Danker stars in Honeymood, a new romantic comedy by Talya Lavie, director of Zero Motivation.